 1 cup cranberries coarsely chopped

-fruits and veggies.
-Chill until served. time.
+then mix with fruits and veggies.
+Chill until served.

 Combine cabbage and dried cranberries; add mayonaise to desired creaminess.
 Refrigerate for several hours, then slowly add salt and sugar, mixing thoroughly and tasting after each addition.
 Best if refrigerated overnight, allowing cranberries to plump.